Battle of Brisbane: Events immediately prior

 According to authorities, up to 20 brawls a night were occurring between Australian and American servicemen.
-In the weeks leading up to the Battle of Brisbane there were several major incidents, including a gun battle between an American soldier and Australian troops near Inkerman which left one Australian and the American dead, an Australian soldier was shot by an American MP in Townsville, an American serviceman and three Australian soldiers in Brisbane's Centenary Place were involved in a confrontation which left one Australian dead, an American soldier was arrested for stabbing three servicemen and a Brisbane woman near the Central railway station, and twenty Australians fought American submariners and members of the USN Shore Patrol, mauling them badly.
-On the morning of the battle, an Australian soldier was batoned by an American MP in Albert Street.
+In the weeks leading up to the Battle of Brisbane there were several major incidents.
+These included a gun battle between an American soldier and Australian troops near Inkerman which killed one Australian and the American; an Australian soldier was shot by an American MP in Townsville; an American serviceman and three Australian soldiers in Brisbane's Centenary Place were involved in a confrontation which killed one Australian; an American soldier was arrested for stabbing three servicemen and a Brisbane woman near the Central railway station; twenty Australians fought American submariners and members of the US Navy Shore Patrol, mauling them badly.
+On the morning of the battle, an American MP batoned an Australian soldier in Albert Street.